GluuFederation/docs-ce-prod/3.1.3/source/upgrade/index.md

     `# wget https://ox.gluu.org/maven/org/xdi/oxauth-server/3.1.3.Final/oxauth-server-3.1.3.Final.war -O oxauth.war`

-9. Start the oxAuth service:
+1. Start the oxAuth service:

     `# service oxauth start`

+#### Update Identity .war

+1. Stop the identity service:

+    `# service identity stop`

+1. Navigate to the `/opt/gluu/jetty` directory and back up the current app in the root's home directory (just in case you need to restore it later):

+    `# cd /opt/gluu/jetty/`

+    `# tar -czf ~/identity.tar.gz identity`

+1. Download and install the latest .war:

+    `# cd /opt/gluu/jetty/identity/webapps/`

+    `# rm identity.war`

+    `# wget https://ox.gluu.org/maven/org/xdi/oxtrust-server/3.1.3.Final/oxtrust-server-3.1.3.Final.war -O identity.war`

+1. Start the identity service:

+    `# service identity start`

 #### Update Gluu Schema Files

+##### OpenDJ

   For the OpenLDAP to be able to accomodate new attributes added to some entries in 3.1.3, its schema files need to be updated.
+Following the next step will upgrade the schema:

+1. Navigate to the `/opt/opendj/config/schema/` directory

+   `# cd /opt/opendj/config/schema/`

+1. Stop LDAP service:

+    `# service opendj stop`

+1. Make a backup of the current schema files, which will be `gluu.schema`:

+    `# mv 101-ox.ldif 101-ox.ldif.old`

+1. Download the schema files to `/opt/opendj/config/schema/`:

+    ```
+    # wget https://raw.githubusercontent.com/GluuFederation/community-edition-setup/version_3.1.3/static/opendj/101-ox.ldif -O 101-ox.ldif

+    # chown ldap:ldap 101-ox.ldif

+    ```

+1. Start LDAP service:

+    `# service opendj start`

+##### OpenLDAP

+  For the OpenLDAP to be able to accomodate new attributes added to some entries in 3.1.3, its schema files need to be updated.
 The latest schema files can be found [here](https://github.com/GluuFederation/community-edition-setup/tree/master/schema).
 Following the next step will upgrade the schema:

-10. Navigate to `/opt/gluu/schema/openldap` directory
+1. Navigate to the `/opt/gluu/schema/openldap` directory

     `# cd /opt/gluu/schema/openldap/`

-11. Stop LDAP service:
+1. Stop LDAP service:

     `# service solserver stop`

-12. Make a backup of the current schema files, which will be `gluu.schema`:
+1. Make a backup of the current schema files, which will be `gluu.schema`:

     `# mv gluu.schema gluu.schema.old`

-13. Download the schema files to `/opt/gluu/schema/openldap`:
+1. Download the schema files to `/opt/gluu/schema/openldap`:

     `# wget https://raw.githubusercontent.com/GluuFederation/community-edition-setup/version_3.1.3/static/openldap/gluu.schema -O gluu.schema`

-14. Start LDAP service:
+1. Start LDAP service:

     `# service solserver start`